muratk3n/thirdwave/en/tweets/2019/week35.md

 ---

-They are probably leaving to save themselves the humiliation of being left out of the debates.
+Dems quitting are probably leaving to save themselves the humiliation of being left out of the debates.

 "JUST IN: New York Senator Kirsten Gillibrand drops out of 2020 presidential race"